abhaynayar/kumo/aws-certs/cloud-practitioner.md

         - takes in as input: cloud-trail, vpc flow logs, dns logs..
         - known ip-address, anomaly-detection, machine-learning..
     - advanced-shield, security-hub..
+    - Macie is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+    - Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
+Secrets Manager does not perform S3 data classification and automatic discovery.

 ## Monitoring & Analytics:
 -  **Amazon-CloudWatch**:  (near-real-time):